Horizon 8 Architecture

 For this use case, this feature applies to any currently supported version of Horizon 8.x.

-Extending a Horizon 8 Pod to Consume Cloud Capacity
+Extending a Horizon 8 Pod to consume cloud capacity

 In this scenario, existing Horizon pods, typically deployed in private data centers, can burst out to the public cloud without having to create and manage a new Horizon pod in that cloud platform.
 This allows the extension of existing Horizon pods to manage and use cloud capacity on one of the supported cloud platforms.